Let’s Talk 800-627-3917

 Advantages of Using LIFO in Your Warehouse

 Companies that use the last in, first out method gain a tax advantage because the method assumes the most recently acquired inventory is what is sold.
-As inflation continues to warehouse workrise, LIFO produces a higher cost of goods sold and a lower balance of leftover inventory.
+As inflation continues to rise, LIFO produces a higher cost of goods sold and a lower balance of leftover inventory.
 The higher cost of goods sold results in a smaller tax liability because of the lower net income due to LIFO.

-Disadvantages of Using LIFO in Your Warehouse
+Disadvantages of Using LIFO

 LIFO is more difficult to maintain than FIFO because it can result in older inventory never being shipped or sold.
 LIFO also results in more complex records and accounting practices because the unsold inventory costs do not leave the accounting system.
 LIFO is not recommended if you have perishable products, since they may expire on the shelf before they are sold or shipped.
 LIFO also is not an ideal method for businesses expanding globally because a number of international accounting standards do not allow LIFO valuation.